-1 Ibid, pp. 440, 445.
+Strachey, India, pp. 440, 445.

-Member of Council has charge of what was called the Military Department.
-Subject to the administrative control of the Governor-General in Council the chief executive officer of the army is the commander-in-chief of his Majesty's Forces in India.
-The armies of Madras and Bombay had formerly a local commander in-chief.
-By an English statute of 1893 the offices of the provincial commanders-in-chief were abolished, and the powers of military control vested in the Governments of Madras and Bombay were transferred to the Government of India.
-The administrative arrangements under this Act came into force on the 1st April, 1895.1
+India.
+The armies of Madras and Bombay had formerly a local Commander-in-Chief.
+By an English statute of 1893 the offices of the provincial Commanders-in-Chief were abolished, and the powers of military control vested in the Governments of Madras and Bombay were transferred to the Government of India.
+The administrative arrangements under this Act came into force on the 1st April, 1895.